-- The continuing shareholders have agreed to contribute 1,150,515 shares of D&B common stock, including certain restricted shares and shares issuable under existing stock options, valued at \$13.50 per share, or an aggregate of \$15,531,953, to D&B Holdings in exchange for a 9.41% equity interest in D&B Holdings. - Some of D&B's executive officers and directors, including members of the special committee, have options to purchase D&B common stock.
-The merger agreement provides that, at the effective time of the merger, each outstanding option to purchase common stock of D&B which is then exercisable or which becomes exercisable as a result of the transactions contemplated by the merger agreement will be cancelled in exchange for the right to receive, for each such option, a cash payment equal to the amount by which the \$13.50 per share merger consideration exceeds the per share exercise price of the option, referred to as the "spread," without interest, less any applicable withholding taxes. - O Mark A. Levy (acting as the Chairman of the special committee), Peter A. Edison and Christopher C. Maguire, members of the special committee, will receive compensation of \$75,000, \$50,000 and \$50,000, respectively, for serving on the special committee.
+- O The continuing shareholders have agreed to contribute 1,058,545 shares of D&B common stock, including certain restricted shares, valued at \$13.50 per share, and another 95,804 shares issuable under existing stock options, valued at the difference between \$13.50 per share and the applicable exercise price per share, which have an aggregate value of \$15,531,953, to D&B Holdings in exchange for an approximate 9.4% equity interest in D&B Holdings. - O Some of D&B's executive officers and directors, including members of the special committee, have options to purchase D&B common stock.
+The merger agreement provides that, at the effective time of the merger, each outstanding option to purchase common stock of D&B which is then exercisable or which becomes exercisable as a result of the transactions contemplated by the merger agreement will be cancelled in exchange for the right to receive, for each such option, a cash payment equal to the amount by which the \$13.50 per share merger consideration exceeds the per share exercise price of the option, referred to as the "spread," without interest, less any applicable withholding taxes. - Mark A. Levy (acting as the Chairman of the special committee), Peter A. Edison and Christopher C. Maguire, members of the special committee, will receive compensation of \$75,000, \$50,000 and \$50,000, respectively, for serving on the special committee.
 These amounts are payable regardless of whether the merger is consummated. - New D&B will continue the indemnification arrangements and directors' and officers' liability insurance for D&B's past, present and future directors and officers following the merger, including members of the special committee.